Time to Seek God’s Purpose for Your Life?

 If you are seeking God’s purpose for your life, then you’re searching for more than simple fulfillment of worldly desires and worldly ambition.
 When you finally discover God’s purpose for your life, you’ll see that it involves more than a career or a job that you find fulfilling, or even one that provides you with the financial means to live well.
 While these things may be part of God’s purpose for your life, your whole God-given purpose on earth has to be much more than just a job or a way to acquire material possessions.

-You Must Be More Than What You Do
+Your Purpose: It's More Than What You Do

 As Leo Tolstoy said, "Everyone thinks of changing the world, but no one thinks of changing himself."
 So, if you think your only purpose for living is to work in a specific job or career area, you could be missing out on opportunities to change yourself.
 Working on you is part of God’s purpose for your life.
 When you do the work on you that is required to get you to the place of spiritual maturity God wants for you, you will then be a perfect instrument for him to use on earth for his purpose and yours, because they will be one and the same.
 Once you begin to do the work on yourself that God needs you to do, you’ll soon discover it to be a process that will always in progress.
 Why?
 Because it is a constant struggle being a spiritual being inside of a physical body.
 For that reason, you’ll always be working on perfecting you while you’re also working to fulfill God’s purpose for your life.